aveiv/mixed-value/README.md

-ArrayReader provides easy access to array and the ability to convert/cast it's values.
+ArrayReader provides easy access to array and the ability to convert/cast its values.

 ## Installation